 "We see a light for getting out of the crisis," an official quoted Prime Minister Naoto Kan as saying, allowing himself some rare optimism in Japan's toughest moment since World War II.

 Yet away from the plant, mounting evidence of radiation in vegetables, water and milk spread jitters among Japanese and abroad despite officials' assurances levels were not dangerous.

-Plant operator Tokyo Electric Power Company said radiation was found in the Pacific nearby, not surprising given rain and the hosing of reactors with sea-water.
+Plant operator, Tokyo Electric Power Company, said radiation had been found in the Pacific nearby, perhaps not surprising given crews have been dousing the reactors with sea-water ever since the accident.

 "It would have to be drunk for a whole year in order to accumulate to one millisievert," a TEPCO official said, referring to the standard radiation measurement unit.
 People are generally exposed to about 1 to 10 millisieverts each year from background radiation caused by substances in the air and soil.

 Japan has urged some residents near the plant to stop drinking tap water after high levels of radioactive iodine were detected.
 It has also stopped shipments of milk, spinach and another local vegetable called kakina from the area.

 "Radiation levels exceeding provisional standards have been found (in some products)," Chief Cabinet Secretary Yukio Edano said.
 "What I want the people to understand is that their levels are not high enough to affect humans.
 Eating these products just a couple of times would not affect people's health."